SashaLawrence/pingpong-app/README.md

 It is up to me how I implement this, with JavaScript, React, or PHP, as a web page, or as an app.

-**Optional** advanced features might include:

-- ability to record scores for each player, or mark which player won from each pairing, to create the next round of the tournament playoffs
-- continued rounds created until the final (last 2 players who have won all matches to date play each other, one marked as the winner)

-**Some suggestions**

-As employers will be looking at my code, I need demonstrate clear thinking, good quality code and use of comments.

-I should document what you have done and why, to demonstrate your thinking.

 ## Getting Started